rombrew/phobia/doc/MotorIdentification.md

 accurate voltmeter do an adjustment with standard.
 To do this measure the supply voltage and call the command.

-	# pm_standard_voltage <volt>
+	# pm_STD_voltage <U>

 Note that our PCB has 1% divider tolerance and 0.2% reference voltage.
 So you need more accurate measurement.

 To adjust the current sensors you will need a standard resistor.
 Choose a resistance value based on supply voltage to get large enough current.
-Values from 1 to 5 Ohm is fit.
-It would be nice to have 1% resistor tolerance.
+Values from 1 to 5 Ohm are fit.
+It would be nice to have at least 1% resistor tolerance.
 Connect the resistor to the terminal A and B then call the command.

-	# pm_standard_current <ohm>
+	# pm_STD_current <R>

 If you do not have a voltage or resistance standard skip the above steps.